infinityworks/Policies/ISO-9001/Expenses Policy/readme.md

 **When and how will I get paid?**
 Your expense claim will be paid once approved.
 The payment runs are twice monthly the first one being on or around the 15th of the month and on the last working day of the month.

-**What do I need in order for my expense claim to be approved and paid?.**
+**What do I need in order for my expense claim to be approved and paid?**
 In all instances a VAT receipt MUST be provided where possible - exceptions to this will be reviewed on a case by case basis and may be escalated to a member of the Board.

 A VAT receipt will include the provider’s VAT number and a breakdown of the cost including VAT.
 Note that some common expenses, e.g. train fares or take away cold drinks are VAT exempt, and many small traders are not VAT registered.
 It’s always best to ask for a VAT receipt first and accept a non-VAT receipt if that is all that is available.